Photos

 They had the following children:

-1 William (Willie) Harrison Merriman was born in 1878 or 1879 in Manzanita Pct. (now Medford), Jackson Co., Oregon 7.
-He died sometime between 1880 and 1883 in Oakland, Douglas Co., Oregon.
+1 William "Willie" Harrison Merriman was born on October 24, 1878 in Central Point, Jackson Co., Oregon 50.
+He died sometime between 1881 and 1883 in Oakland, Douglas Co., Oregon.

-2 Thomas Theodore Merriman was born on May 2, 1880 in Oakland, Douglas Co., Oregon 8.
+2 Thomas "Tom" Theodore Merriman was born on May 2, 1880 in Oakland, Douglas Co., Oregon 8.
 He died on May 24, 1933 in Medford, Jackson Co., Oregon 8.
 He is buried in the Siskiyou Memorial Park, Medford, Oregon.

 He married Nellie Inez Whitmore on November 19, 1899 in Medford, Jackson Co., Oregon 3.
-(She was born on February 28, 1878 in Iowa 9 and died on November 21, 1967 in Napa, Napa Co., California 9.)
+(She was born on February 28, 1878 in Iowa 9 and died on November 21, 1967 in Napa, Napa Co., California 9.
+She is buried in the Siskiyou Memorial Park, Medford, Jackson Co., Oregon.)

 They had two children: